luciorq/hugo-hero-theme/README.md

 Clone this repo into the themes folder
 ```
 cd mynewsite
-git clone https://github.com/jugglerx/hugo-hero-theme.git themes/hugo-hero-theme
+git clone https://github.com/luciorq/hugo-villain-theme.git themes/villain
 ```

 ### Install theme from .zip file

-You can download the .zip file located here https://github.com/JugglerX/hugo-hero-theme/archive/master.zip.
+You can download the .zip file located here https://github.com/luciorq/hugo-villain-theme/archive/master.zip.

 Extract the downloaded .zip inside the `themes` folder.
-Rename the extracted folder from `hugo-hero-theme-master` -> `hugo-hero-theme`.
-You should end up with the following folder structure `mynewsite/themes/hugo-hero-theme`
+Rename the extracted folder from `hugo-villain-theme-master` -> `hugo-villain-theme`.
+You should end up with the following folder structure `mynewsite/themes/hugo-villain-theme`

 ### Copy example content

-Copy the entire contents of the `mynewsite/themes/hugo-hero-theme/exampleSite/` folder to root folder of your Hugo site, ie `mynewsite/`
+Copy the entire contents of the `mynewsite/themes/hugo-villain-theme/exampleSite/` folder to root folder of your Hugo site, i.e. `mynewsite/`

-To copy the files using terminal, make sure you are still in the projects root, ie the `mynewsite` folder.
+To copy the files using terminal, make sure you are still in the projects root, i.e. the `mynewsite` folder.

 ```
-cp -a themes/hugo-hero-theme/exampleSite/. .
+cp -a themes/hugo-villain-theme/exampleSite/. .
 ```

-### Update config.toml
+### Update config.{toml, yaml, json}

-After you copy the `config.toml` into the root folder of your Hugo site you will need to update the `baseURL`, `themesDir` and `theme` values in `mynewsite/config.toml`
+After you copy the `config.{toml, yaml, json}` into the root folder of your Hugo site you will need to update the `baseURL`, `themesDir` and `theme` values in `mynewsite/config.{toml, yaml, json}`

 ```
 baseURL = "/"
 themesDir = "themes"
-theme = "hugo-hero-theme"
+theme = "hugo-villain-theme"
 ```

 ### Run Hugo